openbaton/docs/docs/nfvo-configuration.md

 /etc/openbaton/openbaton.properties
 ```

 This is a property file that is used to configure the *Spring* environment and the **NFVO**.
-Since the component is based on the Spring framework some parameters are inherited, for a deeper explanation on all the parameters meaning, please refer to the [Spring documentation](http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html).
+Since the component is based on the Spring framework some parameters are inherited, for a deeper explanation on all the parameters meaning, please refer to the [Spring documentation][spring-properties].

  Feel free to modify that file for adding or removing specific functionalities.
 For instance, you can decide to change logging levels (TRACE, DEBUG, INFO, WARN, and ERROR) and mechanisms:
 ```properties